akerkar2005/potato-salad/README.md

 # Potato Salad
-## Your one-stop site for all potato stonks
+## Your one-stop site for all stocks

 Potato salad is a stock advisor that draws from nearly 6000 US-listed stocks.
 You can customize your preferences in the left panel to receive a tailored pick of tickers.